codefionn/feder/README.md

-# Feder

 ![Feder Logo](/logo.png)

 ## Introduction

 Feder is a programming language, which aims to be simple and yet fast.
-Currently Feder source code can be compiled with jfederc (The Java Feder compiler, a Feder compiler written in Java).
+Currently, Feder source code can be compiled with jfederc (The Java Feder compiler, a Feder compiler written in Java).
+The Feder compiler and Feder stdlib (Feder Standard Library) are written for POSIX and Windows systems.

 Attention: Currently, because of the "Jugend forscht" contest, issues can't be created and you can't submit any changes to the project.